 Locally listed buildings: The BelSoc supports Camden Council’s local list of buildings, street features and landscapes that make a valuable contribution to the local area and are entitled to special protection within the planning process.
 Following its successful campaign to prevent the demolition of architecturally important buildings at 2c and 2d Belsize Park Gardens, the BelSoc, alongside other local associations, lobbied Camden Council to create the list and nominated a number of local buildings for inclusion.
 More information is available here.

-Estate Agent Boards: The BelSoc supports Camden Council’s ban on Estate Agents boards in the Belsize and Hampstead conservation areas and notes that in 2019, it launched a consultation on banning these boards in the entire borough.
-If you wish to report a board in these areas, contact email@example.com or Gary Bakall (020 7974 5618) at Camden Council, giving the exact address of the property affected and the name and telephone number of the agent as it appears on the board.
+Estate Agent Boards: The BelSoc supports Camden Council’s decision to ban estate agent boards from 10th July 2020 in all Camden Conservation Areas and Town Centres.
+If you wish to report a board in these areas, please contact firstname.lastname@example.org or Gary Bakall (020 7974 5618) at Camden Council, giving the exact address of the property affected and the name and telephone number of the agent as it appears on the board, as well as your own address.
 Boards should normally be removed within two weeks of notifying the council.
-A fuller explanation of these rules and details of the roads covered by the ban, is available here.
+A fuller explanation of these rules and details of the areas covered by the ban, is available here.

 Trees: The Society works to maintain the benefits Belsize gains from many mature trees in our streets and private gardens.
 In Conservation Areas, any severe pruning or felling of a tree requires permission from Camden Council.
 This also applies to trees with preservation orders (TPOs).
 We encourage members to be aware of the condition of trees in their neighbourhood and anyone who is concerned about a particular tree or trees can contact Camden Council’s Tree teams.
 Contact details can be found here.The BRA reviews all tree applications and our response is reported to the monthly BRA Committee meetings and noted in the Committee Minutes.